xdividr/dreamcloud-docs/styleguide.rst

 Tables
 ------

-RST allows for several different ways of creating tables, the easiest way is the following although it is not extremely flexible.
+RST allows for several different ways of creating tables.
+The easiest way is described in the following example, although it is not extremely flexible.

 .. code::